App-vNext/Polly/README.md

 `PolicyRegistry` has a range of further dictionary-like semantics such as `.ContainsKey(...)`, `.TryGet<TPolicy>(...)`, `.Count`, `.Clear()`, and `Remove(...)`.

-Avaiable from v5.2.0.
+Available from v5.2.0.
 For more detail see: [PolicyRegistry](https://github.com/App-vNext/Polly/wiki/PolicyRegistry) on wiki.

 # Interfaces